brightmarch/vagrant-box/provisioning/roles/php/README.md

 requirements
 ------------
-This role was intended for use with Ubuntu Trusty 14.04 64bit, is configured to work with PostgreSQL, and expects that it has already been installed.
+This role was intended for use with Ubuntu LTS 64bit, is configured to work with PostgreSQL, and expects that it has already been installed.

 Role Variables
 --------------